-I am a graduate student under Matt Helmus and member of the Integrative Ecology Lab in the Biology Department at Temple University in Philadelphia, Pennsylvania.
+I successfully defended my doctoral dissertation in the summer of 2022 under Matt Helmus as a member of the Integrative Ecology Lab in the Biology Department at Temple University in Philadelphia, Pennsylvania.

 As far back as I can remember, I have always felt a strong interest in reptiles and amphibians.
 These organisms are great examples of the diversity and adaptability that can be found in nature.
 As a result, they are incredible focal taxa for studying how organisms interact and respond to their environments.

 In this day and age, the need to be "eco-aware" is global.
 Often, an environment will shift in response to rapid change, and the way species react can indicate what is to come.
 Much like canaries in coal mines, amphibians and reptiles have become prime examples of such species, which makes them great model organisms.
 By understanding patterns in herpetofauna, we can make sense of broader ecological phenomena that can be applied to other systems as well.